 Minimum Viable Product #1

-Writing a book is a complex and at times challenging endeavour: it took me over two years to write and publish my latest book.
+Writing a book is a complex and at times challenging endeavour: it took me over two years to write and publish my book Strategize: Product Strategy and Product Roadmap Practices for the Digital Age.
 As I had to commit a substantial amount of my time to the project (and my company’s money), I tried to reduce the risk of writing a book that nobody really wants and needs.
 At the same time, I wanted to test that the product would create enough value for its readers before writing the actual book.
 Using an MVP helped me address this challenge.

 My first MVP had little resemblance with the finished product: I used my product strategy and roadmap workshop as the initial minimum viable product.
 This helped me better understand which strategy and roadmap-related challenges product managers commonly experience and which advice is helpful for them.
 Taking into account the questions and feedback of the attendees allowed me to refine the book’s value proposition—and improve the workshop.
 What’s more, writing the book helped me consolidate and deepen my product strategy and roadmap knowledge and thereby benefited my teaching.